 I bought an incredible Canada Goose Citadel parka when I first moved to NYC, and it saw plenty of use my first winter here.
 But honestly, it hasn’t been that cold since.

-In contrast, I use my J.Crew pea coat almost every day during winter.
-It’s perfect for layering and protects me from most New York winter days.
-If you’re further north or west, you may need something more substantial (like the Canada Goose coat), but for me, this works just fine.
+If you’re further north than I am, you may need something more substantial (like the Canada Goose parka), but for me, this works just fine.

 The Allen Edmonds Strand on the right would serve as my least formal pair, based on color and broguing (but these days, still totally fine with a suit).
 I wear these with dark denim as well as wool trousers.